The coordinator role and functions

 Challenges in establishing relationship with the person with dementia

-During the first home visits, the coordinators had one-to-one conversations with the participants living with dementia, based on the question ‘What’s important to you?’
-In the following home visits, they also focused on involving the persons with dementia in the dialogue.
+During the first home visits, the coordinators had one-to-one conversations with the participants living with dementia, based on the question ‘What’s important to you?’ in addition to mapping out clinical data.
+The second home visit solely focused on building a relation with the dyads.
+Here, they emphasized involving the persons with dementia in the dialogue and getting their views on the themes of discussion.
 This was deemed valuable to be able to get an impression of the person and the persons’ values and preferences.

 In this statement we also see a recognition of how the answer to the question of ‘What’s important to you’ not necessarily is found by asking directly, but rather is hidden somewhere within the participants’ narratives.
-However, during the continuous follow-up by telephone, the coordinators found it challenging to uphold direct contact with the persons living with dementia, as the frequency of once a month and contact by telephone made this challenging, especially because of the person’s illness-related memory problems:
+However, during the continuous follow-up by telephone, which was intended to sustain the contact with both members of the dyads, the coordinators found it challenging to uphold direct contact with the persons living with dementia.
+The frequency of once a month and contact by telephone made this challenging, especially because of the person’s illness-related memory problems:

 I: Do you feel that you have a relation to (coordinator)?